jgOhYeah/TunePlayer/extras/API.md

 If `holdNote` is `true`, the note will be played for its normal time (not cut off immediately), or for `SoundGenerators` that do not stop automatically like `TimerOneSound`, will keep playing forever.

 ##### `void stop()`
 Stops making noise, clears the queue of notes and resets the notes address back to the start of the song.
+This also resets the tempo to the default (`DEFAULT_TEMPO` bpm).
 This means on calling `play` next time, the tune will restart from the beginning.

 Calling `stop` can also be used when changing tunes - see the [jukebox example](../examples/jukebox/jukebox.ino).